 The Starting Point–TiiCha

 Meditation for Enlightenment.
 Why do you want to meditate?
 Why anybody decides to sit quietly with their eyes closed and ponder deeply into their mind regularly for a length of time is an important question to answer to determine the first meditation map in a budding mystic's journey through the Innerverse.
-In Rehnadee Shum speaking about one's inner motivations to a Rehnadee Shum Master or a Shum Guide will uncover their first meditation map that an aspiring Rehnadee Shum mystic will use as their first stepping stone in their practice.
-The Starting Point in Rehnadee Shum is known a TiiCha and it is part of a compendium that carries the Path of Enlightenment–TyayeeShaLeeUngTiiCha.
-This is a natural process for anyone curious about Rehnadee Shum.
+In Rehnadee Shum speaking about one's inner motivations to a Master or Guide will uncover their first meditation map that an aspiring Rehnadee Shum mystic will practice as their foundation on The Path of Enlightenment.
+This Starting Point in Rehnadee Shum is known a TiiCha and it is part of a compendium that carries the Path of Enlightenment–TyayeeShaLeeUngTiiCha.
+TiiCha is a natural process for anyone curious about Rehnadee Shum.
 They will want to communicate with a Master about the language and how they might use it tot advance themselves spiritually.
 During this consultation a Master will first lead a mystic to pinpoint when they first felt the motivation for mystical experiences.
 Once this is determined the next step is to reveal what has been already learned and understood about the Path of Enlightenment.
 This includes previous meditation practices and mystic experiences already had.
 This information should be shared voluntarily with the Master.
 Information that an aspirant feels need to be kept private or withheld should be left uncovered.
 A mystic who is starting out should feel comfortable and inspired by this process of revelation which will result in their first meditation map.
-This map can be as simple as learning a skill such as how to breathe diaphragmatically or a more advanced map from the Intermediate or even Advanced Level.
+This map can be as simple as learning a skill such as how to breathe diaphragmatically or a more advanced map from the Intermediate or even Advanced Levels.

-Meditation for Self Development.
-Success is a commodity these days.
-Training courses to that teach habits and perspectives to create a culture of generating success is all the hype and in these courses unlocking the full potential of one's mind is very important.
-Techniques to concentrate the mind, psycological paths to clear the mind of distractions or hinderance causing 'thought-matter', unlocking magical powers of the mind such as the 'Law of Attraction' tie into meditation techniques.
-In Rehnadee Shum you will be able to find meditation maps that work to clear the mind of disturbances that can have many causes.
+Meditation for Self-Development.
+Success and the idea of it has become commodity these days.
+Training courses to that teach habits and perspectives to create a culture of generating success by unlocking the full potential of the mind are replete in corporate and management training culture.
+Techniques to concentrate the mind, psycological paths to clear the mind of distractions or hinderance caused by 'thought-matter', unlocking magical powers of the mind such as the 'Law of Attraction' tie into Self-Development meditation techniques.
+In Rehnadee Shum you will be able to find meditation maps that work to clear the mind of disturbances that hampers its efficiency.
 These meditations and techniques they include work on surplanting the subconscious from shallow and deep-seated problems that form obstacles to progress in any endeavour and replace them with clarity and confidence.
 These meditations can be equally used on the Path of Enlightenment or in training courses for Self-Development.
 They will be tagged as Self-Development for easy search.
 For some of these meditations their preparations can be extensive, especially those that involve deep-dives into the subconscious.
-If you are Self-Development coach and find a meditation map with a goal that suites your course you can work with a Rehnadee Shum Master on the LeeEeSee to fit the course.
+If you are a Self-Development coach and find a meditation map with a goal that suites your course you can work with a Rehnadee Shum Master on the LeeEeSee to fit the course.

 DIY TiiCha.
 Do-It-Yourself TiiCha, is you figuring out for yourself your first meditation map.
 If you feel confident in trying out a meditation map on your own as your first map in your mystic quest you are more than welcome to browse through the collection of maps in the Beginner and early sub-levels of the Intermediate maps.
 These maps won't require more training than video tutorials provided in their LeeEeSee.
 Of course you can just as easily email a Shum Master for clarification and guidance as needed.
-To be a Rehnadee Shum meditator is your choice.
-Beginner Maps and many Intermediate Maps can be effective just through self-learning and practice and they can initiate the first entry of your Rehnadee Shum Diary.
-They will be tagged as DIY, that you can use to search for a collection of maps that are available.
+Beginner Maps and many Intermediate Maps can be practiced after self-learning and be the first entry of your Rehnadee Shum Diary.
+They will be tagged as DIY, for easy search.

-In Rehnadee Shum meditation maps are called YuTyayLinReh.
+In Rehnadee Shum meditation maps are YuTyayLinReh.
 They are the primary tool of Shumnam.
-All meditations involves steps to perform from yoga postures, breath modulation, concentration techniques or creating contemplation situations.
-These are strung together in a meditation map to attain the goal set in the map.
-The main advantage of using medtation maps is that it create flexibility and continuity for a mystics spiritual effort.
-Flexibility allows a mystic to grow spiritually by attaining experiences that are closest to their natural mystic ability and then from there moving to the next closest mystic goal, thus adding nuaunce and gradual appreciable growth to a mystic's spiritual effort.
+Meditations involve steps to do which can include everything from yoga postures, breath modulation, concentration techniques or contemplation situations.
+These are strung together in a meditation map to attain the goal of the map.
+The main advantage of using medtation maps is that it creates flexibility and continuity for a mystics spiritual effort.
+Flexibility allows a mystic to grow spiritually by attaining experiences that are closest to their natural mystic ability and then from there moving to the next closest mystic goal.
+This adds nuaunce and gradual appreciable growth to a mystic's spiritual effort.
 Continuity is cultivated through maintaining the Rehnadee Shum Diary.
 This diary keeps a tangible record of a mystic's effort, progress and attainments which allows a mystic to pickup where one had left off, if for some reason or another they had to stop their practice for a time.
-The Diary also has the added benefit of building inspiration for continued practice or to restart ones spiritual effort.
+The diary also has the added benefit of building inspiration for continued practice or to restart ones spiritual effort.

 Meditation Maps–A Collection of Inspiration and Growth

-Meditation maps are more than just a tool for meditation, they are also mystic diagrams that enrich a meditator's life with a new avenues of experience that are enriching and fulfilling.
+Meditation maps are more than just a tool for meditation, they are also mystic diagrams that enrich a meditator's life with a new dimensions of experience that offer deeper possibilities and fulfillment.
 Every map that I had practiced helped me uncover mystic experiences as if I was touring in my mind.
-Through them I discovered insights, sublime emotions, inspiration but of course not without also overcoming challenges.
+Through them I discovered insights, sublime emotions, inspiration and the wonders of spiritual enlightenment.
+Of course nothing comes easy and meditation maps also deal with challenges that a mystic must overcome to attain the goals of the maps.
 A new map brings new challenges and also new experiences.
-In the beginning one might not be able to fully cognise the amazing utility that meditation maps provide, but after going through a few, their effectiveness becomes apparent and their innovativeness obvious.
+In the beginning one might not be able to fully cognise the utility that meditation maps provide, but after going through a few their effectiveness becomes apparent and their innovativeness obvious.

 Nuaunce on the Path of Enlightenmment is the key utility that meditation maps provide.
-Most of us who are inspired by spirituality or mystic experences are novices on the Path.
+Most of us who are initially inspired by spirituality or mystic experiences are novices on The Path.
 When we first learn or discover the Path of Enlightenment it is normal to want to attain the ultimate state of enlightenment from the get go.
-Yet the path requires growth and development of faculties within ourselves in stages that up to the point that we can attempt the highest of goals.
-I have found meditation maps as the most inspiring and most defined tool for meditation that takes into account a meditator's needs.
+Yet the path requires growth and development of faculties within ourselves in stages that is the lead-up to where we can attempt the highest of goals.
+I have found meditation maps to be more than just benign tools as they provide inspiration for practice and a vision of what is to come in spiritual growth as confidence in mystic ability grows.
 Meditation maps are like having a lit torch that lights up the path clearly from one landing to the next.
 They provide structure to mystic growth and a sense of adventure to a mystic's quest.

 The following link has more about medtation maps and how to use them.